andrastantos/brew/docs/cpu/abi.rst

 Syscalls
 --------

-Syscalls follow the same calling convention as function calls do, except that :code:`$r3` contains a syscall-dependent pointer (usually pointer to errno).
+Syscalls follow the same calling convention as function calls do, except that :code:`$lr` contains a syscall-dependent pointer (usually pointer to errno).
 The :code:`SYSCALL` instruction is used to transfer control to the executive.
 The syscall number is stored as a 16-bit code after the SYSCALL instruction, in the instruction-stream.
-Upon entering scheduler mode, :code:`$tpc` points to the current instruction, which is to say, it points to the :code:`SYSCALL`.
-The scheduler needs to increment :code:`$tpc` by 4 before returning execution to task mode.
+Upon entering SCHEDULER mode, :code:`$tpc` points to the current instruction, which is to say, it points to the :code:`SYSCALL`.
+The SCHEDULER needs to increment :code:`$tpc` by 4 before returning execution to task mode.

 .. note:: syscall number is 16-bit instead of 32 so there won't be any alignment problems reading it.

 Stack layout
 ------------

 Stack management is also the responsibility of SW: there are no instructions that define or constrain the way the stack is organized.
-However, there are special load/store instructions with very compact encodings that use :code:`$r0` (a.k.a. :code:`$sp`) and :code:`$r1` (a.k.a. :code:`$fp`), so any reasonable ABI would use these two registers for stack management.
+However, there are special load/store instructions with very compact encodings that use :code:`$r12` (a.k.a. :code:`$sp`) and :code:`$r13` (a.k.a. :code:`$fp`), so any reasonable ABI would use these two registers for stack management.

 Stack is pre-decrement for push, and post-increment for pop.
 This means that :code:`$sp` points to the last valid value.